Pregnancy morning sickness

 - If you are bothered by strong smells, eat foods cold or at room temperature and avoid odours that bother you.

-- Try to take your mind off the sickness, as focussing on it to much can make it worse.
+- Try to take your mind off the sickness, as focusing on it too much can make it worse.

 - Wear comfortable clothes to avoid the waist feeling tight.